Molecular Biophysics of DNA repair nanomachines

 Madrid with the aim of understand how protein machines involved in DNA

-repair work at the single molecule level.
-To do that we use single molecule
+repair and chromosome organisation work at the single molecule level.
+To do that, we use single-molecule

 techniques such as Atomic Force Microscopy, Magnetic Tweezers and Optical tweezers.

-Up to date we have a functional AFM from Nanotec Electronica and a custom-made Magnetic Tweezers setup.
+Up to date we have two functional AFMs from Nanotec Electronica and two custom-made Magnetic Tweezers setups.

-We are also building an Optical Tweezers setup and have access to standard biochemical techniques for
+We have also built an Optical Tweezers setup and have access to standard biochemical techniques for

 nucleic acids manipulation and characterization.